bariir/School_District_Analysis/README.md

 # Summary

  - Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are.<br>
- 1. Both reading, and math scores will not have value<br>
+ 1. Both reading, and math scores will not have value.<br>
- 2. Average reading score will be calculated without ninth grade reading score<br>
+ 2. Average reading score will be calculated without ninth grade reading score.<br>
- 3. Average math score will be calculated without ninth grade math score<br>
+ 3. Average math score will be calculated without ninth grade math score.<br>
  4. Reading and math scores for 9th grades at Thomas High School will show NaN as value.<br>